In this post, we will write infrastructure as code, using Cloud Formation, to set up a web server on an EC2 instance on AWS.

 ssh ec2-user@<copied IP address> -i ~/.ssh/ec2-instances.pem

-Replace <copied IP address> by the Public IPv4 address we copied earlier. and replace ~/.ssh/ by the path under which you saved the pem file.
+Replace <copied IP address> with the Public IPv4 address we copied earlier. and replace ~/.ssh/ by the path under which you saved the pem file.

 yum update -y # update existing packagesyum install -y httpd # install apache web serversystemctl start httpdsystemctl enable httpdecho "Hello World" > /var/www/html/index.html